AlexisTessier/vibrato-bdd/README.md

 	require('vibrato-bdd')('my-project-test-identifier')

-	.excludeTest('some-group-of-test/an-object-features')
+	.excludeTest("some-group-of-test/an-object-features")
-	//all the test in "my-project/test/test-suite/some-group-of-test/an-object-features will be ignored
+	//all the tests in "my-project/test/test-suite/some-group-of-test/an-object-features" will be ignored
 	```

 * **runTestSuiteFrom**(***testDirectoryPath***)